 How to Deal with a Career Change

-On Friday the 15th of January 2021, meet Livia Cocconcelli, Career Consultant and HR Manager, to discuss about Career Change and Professional Evolution, how to deal with it and when is appropriate!
+On Friday the 9th of July 2021, we will discuss about Career Change and Professional Evolution with Manpower Group, how to deal with it and when is appropriate!

 People seek to change careers for many different reasons.
 Your career goals or values may have changed; you may have discovered new interests that you would like to incorporate in your job, you may wish to make more money, or have more flexible hours and so on.
 Before you definitely decide, it is important to take some time to evaluate your present situation, to explore career options, to decide if your career needs making over, and to choose a career that will be more satisfying for you.